Fantasy coffin: Kudjoe Affutu

 Kudjoe Affutu was born in 1985 in Awutu Bawyiase, Central Region, Ghana.
 He was trained from 2002 to 2006 by Paa Joe in Nungua, Greater Accra Region.
 Since 2007 he has run his own workshop in Awutu Bawyiase, Central Region.

 Kudjoe Affutu has collaborated with various European artists, including Thomas Demand, Sâadane Afif and the artist duo M.S.
 Bastian/Isabelle L. Kudjoe Affutu's coffins have been exhibited at the Centre Pompidou in Paris, the Tinguely Museum in Basel, the Nouveau Musée National de Monaco and the Musée d'ethnographie Neuchâtel.
 He later became specialized in the production of miniature coffins, a selection of which were shown in 2018 and 2019 at the Museum der Völker in Austria and in 2020 at the Kunsthalle Hamburg.
 Kudjoe Affutu has also worked with the Ghanaian curator Nana Oforiatta Ayim, who included his work in the opening exhibition of her gallery in Accra in 2017.

 Eric Adjetey Anang

 Born in 1985, Eric Adjetey Anang is the grandson of Seth Kane Kwei.
 He has run the Kane Kwei Carpentry Workshop with his father Cedi since 2005, after graduating from Accra Academy.
 Since 2009, he has been the subject of several documentaries produced in the UK, France, Brazil, Japan, Norway and the USA.
-He has been a resident artist in Russia, USA, Belgium, Denmark and organizes residences for foreign artists in Ghana.
+He has been a resident artist in Russia, USA, Belgium, Denmark and organizes residencies for foreign artists in Ghana.
 He was invited to Italy for Milan Design Week in 2013 and South Korea for the Gwangju Biennale of Design in 2011.